 - Signature and communication key for the electoral roll

-Note: Please note that the voting system is case-sensitive.
+Note: please note that the voting system is case sensitive.

-2. Perform self-tests
+2. Performing self-tests

-- The accessibility of the voting systems
+- Availability of the voting systems

 - The system times on the different servers